Charles Hartshorne: Dipolar Theism

 Hartshorne also used analogies of persons related to persons as symbolic language for the relationship between God and the creatures.
 He was deeply critical, however, of the male bias of traditional theology.
 The few female metaphors used for God in the Bible, for example, were overshadowed by the dominance of male images—Lord of Hosts, Father, King—which reinforced patriarchal attitudes.
 Hartshorne considered himself a feminist.
 Sometime in the late 1970s or early 1980s, he was alerted to the problem of sexism in language and so he began using inclusive language as one can see in Omnipotence and Other Theological Mistakes and elsewhere.
 He said that, in retrospect, it would have been better had his early book Man’s Vision of God been titled Our Vision of God.
 (Auxier and Davies 2001, 159).
 Hartshorne’s feminism is also apparent in a variation he gives to panentheism.
 He argued that the relationship between mother and fetus is decidedly more intimate than the relation between father and fetus.
 Thus, for some purposes, the analogy of a pregnant mother for the relation between God and the creatures is preferable to any male counterpart.
 Of course, the pregnancy analogy, like all symbolic language for deity, has a restricted use.
 Nevertheless, re-imagining God as a woman is a useful reminder of the male bias of traditional theology and it helps to highlight aspects of the God/World relationship that were obscured by that bias.

 Analogies like World-Soul, person-cell, or pregnancy, are at best distant approximations for the relationship of God to the world.
 As metaphors they are literally false, but they are aids in understanding what Hartshorne has in mind when he says that God includes the world.
 Hartshorne’s argument for panentheism is disarmingly simple: If God is the greatest conceivable reality, then God must include all that is valuable in the universe.
 Otherwise, there would be a reality greater than God, namely, the universe-plus-God.
 Could God include what is valuable in the universe without including the universe?
 Hartshorne does not think so.
 Each dynamic singular that comes to be is not simply an additional fact; it is, by virtue of Hartshorne’s panexperientialist psychicalism also a value-achievement, and that value-achievement is greater in more complex organisms.
-We have previously used the examples of Mozart and Beethoven as introducing new values into the universe, but other examples are legion.
+This article has previously used the examples of Mozart and Beethoven as introducing new values into the universe, but other examples are legion.
 The sum total of value in the universe, which is inseparable from the dynamic singulars that comprise it, is ever increasing according to Hartshorne’s process-relational metaphysic.
 It must therefore be included within God if God is to be conceived as the reality than which none is greater.

 Norris Clarke says that medieval philosophers anticipated Hartshorne’s argument and replied to it (Clarke 1990, 108).
 They said that the reality described by “God plus the universe” involves more beings in a quantitative sense, but not greater perfection of being in a qualitative sense.
 More precisely, says Clarke, “God plus the universe” means that there are more sharers in being.
 All value is in God, and the creatures merely share or participate in that value.
 By way of analogy, Clarke says that a mathematician may impart her knowledge to her students.
 Once the students learn what the teacher has to teach there is not more knowledge in the class, there is only more of those sharing in the knowledge.
 A different analogy, however, could be used to bring out the distinctiveness of Hartshorne’s view.
 A music teacher may provide her class with the basics of theory and composition, but the students can create new musical pieces, each with a value of its own.
 In this example, there are not simply more sharers of being, but more creators of value.
 The medieval response that Clarke gives is defective, on Hartshorne’s reckoning, at precisely the point that process-relational theology departs from classical theism: the universe is not simply a product of divine creativity but of multiple creative agents.
 Classical theism had the unhappy consequence of divesting the creatures of any value that is their own, except for what is on loan from God.
 The sum-total value or perfection of existence is the same whether or not the creatures exist.
 For this reason, Hartshorne considered his panentheism to give a better account than classical theism of what it means to serve God.
 If the value in a creature is wholly borrowed from God, then the individual can offer God nothing that did not already belong to God by natural endowment.
 For Hartshorne, on the other hand, the creatures may be imperfect, but they are not mere conduits for values that God already possesses.
 On the contrary, their value contributes to that of God—hence, Hartshorne’s expression, “contributionism.”